 The order form for a subscription product will vary slightly.

 Next step is to create a subscription plan.
-Click on ‘create one’ or ‘Create new option’ links

-Insert your subscription option name, price, and frequency of the recurring payment.
+Insert your subscription plan name, price, and frequency of the recurring payment.
 Your subscription name can be different than your product name or form name that you used in earlier steps.
 Select Create followed by the ‘Continue’ button.

 Your subscription option or plan is now attached to the order form.
-Click the ‘Continue’ button to go to the next screen.

 Step 3.
 Upload an image

 Next, you have the option to upload an image of your product.
 Browse your computer for the desired image, then click ‘Finish’.
 If you don’t want to upload an image select the ‘Skip & Finish’ button.